mhojan/tweet-detox/index.md

 <!-- Introduction -->

-## 🙋🏾‍♀️ Introduction
+<h2> 🙋🏾‍♀️ Introduction </h2>

 Hello 👋🏾 and welcome!
 My name is MJ, and I'm a Senior Software Engineer specialized in iOS 📲.

 With privacy getting harder to protect as technology advances, I've been working on cleaning up my digital footprint.
 One of my biggest missions?
 Deleting my old tweets.
-I've had my account since high school.. and i am **embarazzed** by the things i used to do and say!
+I've had my account since high school.. and i am <strong>embarazzed</strong> by the things i used to do and say!
 Like what was i even talking about? lol

-I searched **everywhere** for tools to wipe them, but most were either broken, sketchy, or required payment.
-Just as I was about to give up, I had a lightbulb moment and realized: **I can do it myself** 💡
+I searched <strong>everywhere</strong> for tools to wipe them, but most were either broken, sketchy, or required payment.
+Just as I was about to give up, I had a lightbulb moment and realized: <strong>I can do it myself</strong> 💡

-With a little research and effort, I put together a script that helped me delete over **40,000 tweets 🎉**.
+With a little research and effort, I put together a script that helped me delete over <strong>40,000 tweets 🎉</strong>.
 After sharing it with friends, I got a lot of requests to help others do the same.
 So, here we are.

 <div class="info-box">
 <strong>This tutorial is beginner friendly </strong>.
 No tech experience is needed.
 This runs 100% local, so your data never leaves your machine.
 No logins, no hidden apps -- just you, your archive, and a script 😀